Adam-Lechnos/adam-lechnos.github.io/_posts/2023/2023-02-20-aws-cdk-cognito.md

 * Contains a directory of users & groups or, may be delegated to a Federated Identity Provider for sign-in experience, such as Google, Facebook, Amazon, Apple, SAML, or OIDC (OpenID Connect).
 * Groups created within the User Pool are associated with IAM ([AWS Identity and Access Management](https://aws.amazon.com/iam/)) roles, assumed by the user for performing tasks within AWS, such as reading S3 Buckets.
   * Each group may have a separate IAM Role configured, for allowing delineated permissions amongst disparate [managed group members](https://docs.aws.amazon.com/cognito/latest/developerguide/managing-users.html?icmpid=docs_cognito_console_help_panel).
-* App integration settings, where app clients are defined and its token expiration, authentication flows, OAUTH 2.0 grant types, and OpenID Connnect Scopes and Identity Providers are defined.
+* App integration settings, where app clients are defined and its token expiration, authentication flows, OAUTH 2.0 grant types, and OpenID Connect Scopes and Identity Providers are defined.
   * Authentication flow options: ALLOW_ADMIN_USER_PASSWORD_AUTH, ALLOW_USER_PASSWORD_AUTH, ALLOW_REFRESH_TOKEN_AUTH, ALLOW_USER_PASSWORD_AUTH, and ALLOW_USER_SRP_AUTH.
   * OAuth 2.0 grant type options:
     * Authorization code grant, provides an authorization code as the response
     * Implicit grant, specifies that the client should get the access token (and optionally, ID token, based on scopes) directly. (exposes the OAuth (Access) token within the URL)
   * OpenID Connect Scopes, at least one scope is required to specify the attributes the app client can retrieve for access.
 Scopes include:
-    * aws.cognito.sigin.user.admin, OpenID, Email, Phone, and Profile (the last three options also require OpenID to be selected)
+    * `aws.cognito.sigin.user.admin`, `openid`, `email`, `phone`, and `profile` (the last three options also require OpenID to be selected)
   * Identity providers, which are made available to the client.
 Some or all of your user pool external Identity Providers may be selected to authenticate your users.
     * Selecting at least `Cognito user pool` enables authentication via the Cognito User Pool, which enables access to its Federated Identity Providers, or, its own internal set of users.
   * Adding at least a [Configured User Pool Domain](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-assign-domain.html?icmpid=docs_cognito_console_help_panel) within the App Integration tab provides a Hosted UI for the user sign-in experience.